9 great wine bars in Paris

 Address: 3 Rue Victor Massé, Paris

 At the foot of the Butte Montmartre (Paris 9th arrondissement), Pierre Renauld (ex-Vantre) at only 26 years old decides to partner with Idealwine for the opening of a wine bar.
 228 Litres is young, dynamic and relaxed.
-You will find a wine list combining classic and natural tastes.
-With a smile, Pierre will find for you some beautiful findings in this cozy and intimate place.
 Feel free to get there at any time of the evening.

 Phone: 01 40 39 96 19